Corporation of Chennai

 Parent - Teacher Association

-To improve the standard of Education, Corporation of Chennai is trying its level best.
-Now the Corporation of Chennai with an objective of Providing Primary education to one and all as well as improving the class room process through the Activity Based Learning Methodology.
+To improve the standard of Education, Greater Chennai Corporation is trying its level best.
+Now the Greater Chennai Corporation with an objective of Providing Primary education to one and all as well as improving the class room process through the Activity Based Learning Methodology.
 Children are the country's greatest assets and investment in children is an investment in the country's future.
 UNICEF has provided the financial assistance in this endeavor to train the teachers and make this methodology a success in Corporation schools.

-To achieve all the above, 'Activity Based Learning and Teaching' methodology is adopted in all Primary and Middle Schools of Corporation of Chennai.
+To achieve all the above, 'Activity Based Learning and Teaching' methodology is adopted in all Primary and Middle Schools of Greater Chennai Corporation.

 "Activity Based" teaching method, involves learning through listening, thinking, understanding, planning, communicating, interacting, cooperating, playing, all in joyful manner.
 It develops effective relationship between the teacher and student.
 It is a comprehensive action oriented Programme.
 It aims at bringing out the hidden skills and to improve knowledge and all round development of children.